SivaKumar435/tplinkreviewprediction/README.md

 # Amazon-TPlink Review Predictor
-A simple Flask API to detect spam or ham using Python and sklearn
+A simple Flask API to detect positive or negative or neutral using Python and sklearn